t30/ChillOut_RGB_FW/README.md

 You will need:
 --------------
-* Of course, an arduino or a dedicated device
+* Of course, an arduino or a dedicated device.
-* An RGB led
+* An RGB led.
-  if you use a 20mA/channel RGB led, you nedd only a led and 3 limiter resistor otherwise you will need a led and suitable power controller
+  if you use a 20mA/channel RGB led, you nedd only a led and 3 limiter resistor otherwise you will need a led and suitable power controller.
-* Arduino IDE
+* Arduino IDE.
-* Processing IDE (optional)
+* Processing IDE (optional).
-* Metro lib
+* Metro lib.
-* VirtualWire lib
+* VirtualWire lib.

 author:		Ing.
 M.Lampugnani